 During the spin-up phase of a large pulsar glitch - a sudden decrease of the rotational period of a neutron star - the angular velocity of the star may overshoot, namely reach values greater than that observed for the new post-glitch equilibrium.
-These transient phenomena are expected on the basis of theoretical models for pulsar internal dynamics and their observation has the potential to provide an important diagnostic for glitch modelling.
-In this article we present a simple criterion to assess the presence of an overshoot, based on the minimal analytical model that is able to reproduce an overshooting spin-up.
-We employ it to fit the data of the 2016 glitch of the Vela pulsar, obtaining estimates of the fractional moments of inertia of the internal superfluid components involved in the glitch, of the rise and decay timescales of the overshoot, and of the mutual friction parameters between the superfluid components and the normal one.
-We study the cases with and without strong entrainment in the crust: in the former, we find indication of a large inner core strongly coupled to the observable component and of a reservoir of angular momentum extending into the core to densities below nuclear saturation, while in the latter a large reservoir extending above nuclear saturation and a standard normal component without
+These transient phenomena are expected on the basis of theoretical models for pulsar internal dynamics, and their observation has the potential to provide an important diagnostic for glitch modelling.
+In this article, we present a simple criterion to assess the presence of an overshoot, based on the minimal analytical model that is able to reproduce an overshooting spin-up.
+We employed it to fit the data of the 2016 glitch of the Vela pulsar, obtaining estimates of the fractional moments of inertia of the internal superfluid components involved in the glitch, of the rise and decay timescales of the overshoot, and of the mutual friction parameters between the superfluid components and the normal one.
+We studied the cases with and without strong entrainment in the crust: in the former, we found an indication of a large inner core strongly coupled to the observable component, and of a reservoir of angular momentum extending into the core to densities below nuclear saturation; while in the latter, a large reservoir extending above nuclear saturation and a standard normal component without inner core were found.

-Key words. stars:neutron - pulsars:general - pulsars:individual:PSR J0835-4510
+Key words. stars: neutron - pulsars: general - pulsars: individual: J0835-4510 - stars: rotation

+1. Introduction

-March 17, 2020 ABST During the spin-up phase of a large pulsar glitch - a sudden decreas the star may overshoot, namely reach values greater than that observa important diagnostic for glitch modelling.
-In this article we preset on the minimal analytical model that is able to reproduce an overs the Vela pulsar, obtaining estimates of the fractional moments of in of the rise and decay timescales of the overshoot, and of the mutu normal one.
-We study the cases with and without strong entrainm core strongly coupled to the observable component and of a reserven-nuclear saturation, while in the latter a large reservoir extending al inner core are suggested.
-Key words. stars:neutron - pulsars:general - pulsars:individual:P 1.
-Introduction Radio pulsars are known for their stable rotational period.
-Nev-ertheless, several pulsars exhibit sudden and sporadic spin-up events of small amplitude, known as glitches (Espinoza et al. 2011).
-Since the pioneering work of Baym et al. (1969), several models proposed to describe glitches by formally dividing the spining neutron star into two parts: a normal component, coro-ating with the observed beamed radiation of magnetospheric origin, and a superfluid neutron component (Haskell & Melatos 2015).
-A difference of angular velocity may develop between the two components (constituting a reservoir of angular momentum) thanks to the pinning of the superfluid vortices to impurities of flux-tubes of magnetic field permeating the outer core (Gügerci-noğlu & Alpar 2014).
-Following this paradigm, several models have been employed to study glitching pulsars, yielding indi-tect constraints on the neutron star structural properties through observations (Datta & Alpar 1993; Link et al. 1999; Andersson et al. 2012; Chamel 2013; Newton et al. 2015; Ho et al. 2015; Diszochero et al. 2017; Montoli et al. 2020).
-The possibility to test our understanding of the glitch mechanism is hindered by the difficulty to observe glitches in the ac-
+Radio pulsars are known for their stable rotational period.
+Nevertheless, several pulsars exhibit sudden and sporadic spin-up events of small amplitude, known as glitches (Espinoza et al. 2011).
+Since the pioneering work of Baym et al. (1969), several models have been proposed to describe glitches by formally dividing the spinning neutron star into two parts: a normal component, corotating with the observed beamed radiation of magnetospheric origin, and a superfluid neutron component (Haskell & Melatos 2015).
+A difference of angular velocity may develop between the two components (constituting a reservoir of angular momentum) thanks to the pinning of the superfluid vortices to impurities of the crustal lattice (Anderson & Itoh 1975) or to the quantised flux tubes of magnetic field permeating the outer core (Gügercinoğlu & Alpar 2014).
+Following this paradigm, several models were employed to study glitching pulsars, yielding indirect constraints on the neutron star structural properties through observations (Datta & Alpar 1993; Link et al. 1999; Andersson et al. 2012; Chamel 2013; Newton et al. 2015; Ho et al. 2015; Pizzochero et al. 2017; Montoli et al. 2020).